 You can often get an even better value on your points by transferring them to one of Chase’s airline and hotel transfer partners.
 Points transfer at a 1:1 rate, which means your points maintain their value, and you can look for sweet spots in each loyalty program’s rewards charts to maximize your points’ value.

 Note, you’ll need to be flexible in your travel times and preferences to get the best value out of these transfers.
 Not only can rewards charts be complicated, but loyalty programs often impose blackout dates and seating restrictions that can make it difficult to locate a rewards seat.

 |Transfer partner||Estimated point value|

-In general, the decision of whether to use the Ultimate Rewards portal or transfer your points to an outside loyalty program comes down to how flexible you are and how much effort you want to invest in locating a rewards seat.
-Though you can get better values on your points by transferring them, rewards seats are limited and can be difficult to find.
+In general, deciding whether to use the Ultimate Rewards portal or transfer your points to an outside loyalty program comes down to how flexible you are and how much effort you want to invest in locating a rewards seat.
+Though you can get a much better value (in most cases) by transferring your points, rewards seats are limited and can be difficult to find.

-In the end, spending your Chase points comes down to your personal preference.
-If you don’t have a trip planned in the near future, you might get more from cash back or merchandise.
+In the end, how you spend points earned with your Chase credit card comes down to your personal preference.
+If you don’t have a trip planned in the near future, you might get more value from cash back or merchandise redemptions.
 Just be sure to consider how far your points take you any time you redeem.